 The glob() function in FTP servers has been susceptible to attack as a result of incorrect resizing.
 This is an ftpd glob() Expansion LIST Heap Overflow Vulnerability. ftp daemon contains a heap-based buffer overflow condition.
 The overflow occurs when the LIST command is issued with an argument that expands into an oversized string after being processed by glob().

 This buffer overflow occurs in memory that is dynamically allocated.
-It may be possible for attackers to exploit this vulnerability and execute arbitrary code on the affected host.
+It may be possible for adversaries to exploit this vulnerability and execute arbitrary code on the affected host.

-To exploit this, the attacker must be able to create directories on the target host.
+To exploit this, the adversary must be able to create directories on the target host.